v2how/v2how.github.io/content/post/2021-02-15-v2ray-tor-on-ramp-ubuntu-20-04.md

 snap install --classic certbot
 ```

-The `--classic` option means that `certbot` will not be confined to a restricted environment in the same way as normal snaps are.
+The `--classic` option means that `certbot` will <em>not</em> be confined to a restricted environment in the same way as normal snaps are.

 The installation ends with a message: